Doctoral Local Authority Fellowship Scheme Applicant Guidance Notes 2021

 Evidence of the above will be sought by the NIHR Academy through interim and final reports.

-- Applicants must hold a contract of employment* in England with either a:
+- Applicants must hold a contract of employment (fixed term contracts of any duration are acceptable, however, honorary contracts or bank work cannot be accepted) in England with either a:

 - local authority